How Propelrr’s Digital Marketing Framework Drives Online Success

 That’s a lot to unpack, so let’s get straight into it.

 Stephen Covey, author of Seven Habits of Highly Effective People , said it best: Begin with the end in mind.

-What’s true for people applies to transforming digital marketing as well.
-There should be clear objectives that define the direction of the strategy moving forward.
+What’s true for people applies to digital transformation as well.
+There should be clear objectives that define the direction of the digital strategy moving forward.
 It’s no good to just say you want it to be successful.
 What do you mean by that?
 Are you looking for more leads, more revenue, more engagement from your current customers, or greater awareness of your brand across the market you’re competing in?
 Which part of the marketing funnel do you want to optimize for?